SGC Card Grading Review – Is It Better Than PSA?

 For more help in shipping your cards to SGC, we created this guide to safely package and ship your cards.

-How Do I Lookup A SGC Grading Cert?
+How Do I Lookup an SGC Grading Cert?

-Collectors can look up the serial number on the front of an SGC label to help verify authenticity.
+Collectors can look up the serial number on the front of an SGC label to help verify authenticity and verify the card grade at this link: https://www.gosgc.com/cert-code-lookup

 Can I Rely On SGC Card Grades?

-There are past concerns and controversies, but SGC would not have made it 20+ years if they weren't providing a good service
+Past concerns and controversies have existed, but SGC would not have survived for 20+ years if it had not been providing good service.

 My experience with SGC has been positive.
 Some of the cards I've sent received lower grades than I anticipated.

-While this, for me, wasn't a great result, the facts are that SGC is a strict grading company.
+While this wasn’t a great result for me, SGC is a strict grading company.

-In my opinion, SGC is one of the most reliable and trustworthy grading companies in the hobby.
+I think SGC is one of the hobby’s most reliable and trustworthy grading companies.

 Is SGC Better Than PSA?

-But, considering grading costs, SGC certainly offers fantastic value.
-I hope that the spread can narrow between PSA and SGC graded cards over time.
+However, considering grading costs, SGC certainly offers fantastic value.
+I hope that the spread between PSA and SGC-graded cards can narrow over time.

-This also does create some opportunities for buyers.
-Be on the lookout for SGC cards selling at a discount.
-You might just find a great buy.
+This also creates some opportunities for buyers.
+Look for SGC cards selling at a discount.
+You might just find a great deal.

 Does SGC Grading Offer Promo Codes?